EcmaXp/wfapi/README.md

 wfapi
 =====

-Workflowy's Dirty & Unoffical API for Python3.
+Workflowy's Unoffical API for Python3.

-No license, but created by @sigsrv.

-Note: This api is *VERY UNSTABLE*. i suggest use this api with shared note for limit view.
+Note: This api is *UNSTABLE*.
+I suggest use this api with shared note for limit view.

-Features:
-* Something do with node.
-* Access shared note.
-* Support transaction (commit only -_-;)
-* Easy use.
-* Login and session

-Support operation:
-* create
-* edit
-* delete
-* complete
-* uncomplete

-Not Support Yet:
-* expend node
-* undo
-* refresh
-* rollback transaction
-* deamon croller
-* quota control
-* pro features

 Example
 =======